Recreational land is land that is used for exactly what it sounds like.

 The purchase of vacant land does not immediately create income.

-You’ll have to pay property tax, interest, and other carrying costs.
+You’ll have to pay property tax and perhaps a few other carrying costs (maintenance, HOA fees, etc).

 You may be able to deduct these costs under certain circumstances.